-Daily Pupil Meetings are held after every lunch play, the majority of staff and pupils attend this.
+Daily Pupil Meetings are held after lunch play Tuesday to Friday; the majority of staff and pupils attend this.
 At this meeting children are encouraged to display and discuss their achievements, and to inform us of anyone who has been particularly caring or helpful towards them that day.
-There is always a Value which is 'Theme for the Week' (e.g. Respect, responsibility, trust, kindness perseverance, friendship, tolerance etc) for which pupils can nominate one another.
+There is always a Value which is 'Theme for the Week' (e.g. respect, responsibility, trust, kindness perseverance, friendship, tolerance etc) for which pupils can nominate one another.
 There is a focus on helping children to explain how a child has displayed the week's value and staff role play and give examples where needed.